7 essential garden tools to make your gardening life really easy

-Within these seven tools, there are options.
+Within these seven essential garden tools, there are options.
 Many gardeners have several sizes of each, but that’s probably not always necessary if you have a middle-sized garden.
 And if you have a professional gardener, they usually bring their own tools.
 Find out more about finding the perfect gardener for your garden here.